apache/spark/docs/tuning.md

 cache RDDs.
 This means that 40% of memory is available for any objects created during task execution.

 In case your tasks slow down and you find that your JVM is garbage-collecting frequently or running out of memory, lowering this value will help reduce the memory consumption.
-To change this to say 50%, you can call `conf.set("spark.storage.memoryFraction", "0.5")` on your SparkConf.
+To change this to, say, 50%, you can call `conf.set("spark.storage.memoryFraction", "0.5")` on your SparkConf.
 Combined with the use of serialized caching, using a smaller cache should be sufficient to mitigate most of the garbage collection problems.
 In case you are interested in further tuning the Java GC, continue reading below.